mat-1/matscan/README.md

 ## Note

 I highly encourage you to make your own server scanner instead of relying on someone else's code, I promise you'll have a lot more fun that way.
-The code is provided as-is; I do not provide support for running matscan and breaking changes may be pushed to this repo without warning.
+The code for matscan is provided as-is; I do not provide support for running matscan and breaking changes may be pushed to this repo without warning.

 ## Usage